gnotaras/wordpress-add-meta-tags/readme.txt

 **Category-based Archives**

-- The description of the category, if set, is used for the *description* meta tag.
-The name of the category is always used at the *keywords* metatag.
+- The description of the category, if set, is used in the *description* meta tag.
+If a description does not exist, then a generic one is used.
+- The name of the category is always used in the *keywords* metatag.

 **Tag-based Archives**

-- The description of the tag, if set, is used for the *description* meta tag.
-The name of the tag is always used at the *keywords* metatag.
+- The description of the tag, if set, is used in the *description* meta tag.
+If a description does not exist, then a generic one is used.
+- The name of the tag is always used in the *keywords* metatag.

 **Author-based Archives**

-- The bio of the WordPress user, if set, is used for the *description* meta tag.
+- The bio of the WordPress user, if set, is used in the *description* meta tag on the first page of the author archive.
+All other author archive pages use a generic description.
+- The categories of the posts that are currently being displayed in the page are used in the keywords meta tag.

 = Extended Meta Tag Support =